icamps/MoPy/README.md

 Solution:
 - Add the keyword GRAPHF to the DRC input file.
 This will create a file with extension MGF with all the data for each DRC time step.
 - Run as "mopac fname_root.mop".
 A file "fname_root.mgf" will be created.
 - Running the script/notebook will create as many files as DRC time steps you define in your input.
-The putput files will be created with names "fname_root_1.mgf, fname_root_2.mgf, ..."
+The output files will be created with names "fname_root_1.mgf, fname_root_2.mgf, ..."

-Running a DRC calculation with the keyword GRAPHF.